tunroam/paper/intersection_report_spec/908radiusd.md

 ##### Python3

-We observe that the package manager on Raspbian 10 provides `v3.0.17`, while Github provides `v3.0.20` which has [Python3](https://github.com/FreeRADIUS/freeradius-server/blob/v3.0.x/raddb/mods-available/python3).
+We observe that the package manager on Raspbian 10 provides FreeRADIUS `v3.0.17`, while Github provides `v3.0.20`, which includes [Python3](https://github.com/FreeRADIUS/freeradius-server/blob/v3.0.x/raddb/mods-available/python3).
 The discussion on Github suggests it will use a different format and
 &mdash; at the moment of writing &mdash;
 is under active development[^python3discuss].
-We will create our script using Python3, since Python2 is end of life (EOL) in less than two months.
+We will create our script using Python3, since Python2 is end of life (EOL) in less than a month.

 [^python3discuss]: https://github.com/FreeRADIUS/freeradius-server/issues/2351